MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/boot-error-troubleshoot-linux.md

 * To troubleshoot a Linux VM that fails to boot due to Hyper-V driver issues, see [Troubleshoot Linux virtual machine boot and network issues due to Hyper-V driver-associated errors](linux-hyperv-issue.md).

-* To recover a Linux VM that fails to start due to "root file system full issues," see [Troubleshoot Azure Linux virtual machine boot issues due to full OS disk](linux-fulldisk-boot-error.md).
+* To recover a Linux VM that fails to start due to root file system full issues, see [Troubleshoot Azure Linux virtual machine boot issues due to full OS disk](linux-fulldisk-boot-error.md).

 ## Tools to recover Linux VM from no boot scenarios